University of Delaware: Athletics

-The athletic teams at Delaware are known as the Fightin' Blue Hens with a mascot named YoUDee.
+The athletic teams at Delaware are known as the Fightin' Blue Hens, with a mascot named YoUDee.
 YoUDee is a Blue Hen Chicken, after the team names and the state bird of Delaware.
 YoUDee was elected into the mascot hall of fame in 2006, and is an eight-time UCA Open Division Mascot National Champion.

 UD offers 21 varsity sports, which compete in NCAA Division I. Delaware is currently a member of the Coastal Athletic Association (CAA) in non-football sports and the CAA's technically separate football league, CAA Football.
-In July 2024, UD will start a transition to the top level of college football, Division I FBS, and will join Conference USA a year later.
+In July 2024, UD was scheduled to start a transition to the top level of college football, Division I FBS, and will join Conference USA a year later.
 Delaware was a member of the Atlantic 10 Conference in football until the 2006 season.
 The Fightin' Blue Hens football teams have won six national titles, including the 2003 NCAA I-AA Championship.
 In 2007, the Delaware Blue Hens were the runners up in the NCAA I-AA National Championship game, but were defeated by defending champions Appalachian State.
 In 2010, the Delaware Blue Hens were again runners up in the National Championship game, losing to Eastern Washington 20–19 after being up 19–0 earlier in the game.

 Delaware's long serving Director of Athletics from 1984 to 2009, Edgar N. Johnson was a UD swim and track coach who swam for Delaware from 1962 to 1966.
 During his tenure, he oversaw construction of a new basketball venue, the Bob Carpenter Center, Delaware's first artificial surface facility at Rullo Stadium, and major renovations of Delaware Stadium, Delaware Field House, and Carpenter Sports Building.
-In his honor, The Edgar Johnson Award is given each year to the University of Delaware senior male athlete who best exhibits the characteristics of dedication, hard work, and fairness, and consistently reaches for excellence.
+In his honor, the Edgar Johnson Award is given each year to the University of Delaware senior male athlete who best exhibits the characteristics of dedication, hard work, and fairness, and consistently reaches for excellence.
 During his tenure, his teams were awarded 10 consecutive America East Commissioner's Cup Awards, won a total of 83 titles in their conferences, and appeared in 32 NCAA Championships.

-Former head football coaches Bill Murray, Dave Nelson and Harold "Tubby" Raymond are College Football Hall of Fame inductees.
+Former head football coaches Bill Murray, Dave Nelson, and Harold "Tubby" Raymond are College Football Hall of Fame inductees.
 Delaware is one of only two schools to have three straight head coaches inducted into the College Football Hall of Fame (Georgia Tech is the other).

 The Blue Hens have won 29 CAA championships since joining in 2001: